University of Oxford: Central governance

 Wellington Square has become synonymous with the university's central administration.

-The university's formal head is the chancellor, with Lord Hague of Richmond expected to be inaugurated in early 2025 although, as at most British universities, the chancellor is a titular figurehead and is not involved with the day-to-day running of the university.
+The university's formal head is the chancellor, with Lord Hague of Richmond inaugurated in 2025 although, as at most British universities, the chancellor is a titular figurehead and is not involved with the day-to-day running of the university.
 The chancellor is elected by the members of convocation, a body comprising all graduates of the university, and may hold office until death.

 The vice-chancellor, currently Irene Tracey, is the de facto head of the university.
 There are five pro-vice-chancellors with specific responsibilities.

 Two university proctors, elected annually on a rotating basis from any two of the colleges, are the internal ombudsmen who make sure that the university and its members adhere to its statutes.
 This role incorporates student discipline and complaints, as well as oversight of the university's proceedings.
 The university's professors are collectively referred to as the Statutory Professors of the University of Oxford.
 They are particularly influential in the running of the university's graduate programmes.
 Examples of statutory professors are the Chichele Professorships and the Drummond Professor of Political Economy.

 Oxford is a "public university" in that it receives some public money from the government, but it is a "private university" in that it is entirely self-governing and, in theory, could choose to become entirely private by rejecting public funds.